harrypuuter/NanoTreeProducer/CorrectionTools/README.md

 ## B tagging tools

 `BTaggingTool.py` provides two classes: `BTagWPs` for saving the working points (WPs) per year and type of tagger, and `BTagWeightTool` to provide b tagging weights.
-These can be called during the initialization of you analysis module, e.g. in [`ModuleMuTau.py`](https://github.com/IzaakWN/NanoTreeProducer/blob/master/modules/ModuleMuTau.py):
+These can be called during the initialization of you analysis module, e.g.:
 ```
 class MuTauProducer(Module):